 “The food eaten is the key determinant of initial weight loss.
 And physical activity is the key to maintenance.” – Dr. Rena Wing, founder of the National Weight Control Registry

-For Ryan and I, we strive to keep active or work out with a variety of Beachbody workouts to improve strength, heart health, and mobility.
-We eat whole foods and lots of plants, which is what you should be eating.
+For Ryan and I, we strive to keep active or work out with a variety of structured, streamed workouts to improve strength, heart health, and mobility.
+We eat whole foods, mostly plants, and have been following an intermittent fasting 16/8 plan since January 2018.
 We invest our time in learning to cook healthy meals and adopt new hobbies like growing sprouts to eat in our kitchen.